 In 2012, I graduated from Columbia Journalism School in New York.
 While in New York, I covered the South Bronx, the poorest congressional district in the US.

-Before studying in New York, I worked as a freelance journalist in Chicago.
+Before grad school, I worked as a freelance journalist in Chicago.
 In 2011, I interviewed then Chicago Mayor Richard M. Daley.
 I also covered the tornado tragedy in Joplin, Missouri and produced news packages for a Filipino television station.

 As a reporter for an ethnic Filipino American publication, I interviewed then-US Senate candidate in Illinois Barack Obama in 2004.
 Later, I covered his campaign for the presidency including his pivotal victory in Iowa and his election night rally in Chicago in 2008.